grumpygary/grel-reverse-proxy/readme.md

 # Reverse Proxy Server

-Setup a proxy on your desktop to expose static and dynamic sites.
+Setup an HTTPS reverse proxy server on your desktop to expose static and dynamic sites.
 Supports SSL certificates.
 No Code, just config!

+I was frustrated with the available options, and didn't want to use NGINX locally.
+I wanted one that was node based, but used a config file, and allowed me to customize.
+This is the result.
+It's been working on my desktop (with 10 domains) since 2019.

 ## Use Cases

-- Various node servers running on different ports, and you want to provide HTTPS access to them without having to expose the ports.
+- You have various local servers running on different ports, and you want to provide HTTPS access to them without having to expose the ports.
-- You also have various static content that you want to server using different virtual paths.
+- You also have various static content that you want to serve using different virtual paths.
-- You have one or more domain names to use, each one of which can have:
+- You have one or more domain names to use:
     - Some are dynamic, and have their own projects.
     - Some are simply static sites, which just need to server files (no need for separate projects)
 - You want to be able to control access to some sites based on ip addresses